|Elliott Sound Products||Sound Level Measurements & Reality|

 A-weighting has some validity for thermal noise measurements of audio amplifiers and other sound equipment, because the noise from most equipment is at or below the threshold of audibility.
 There are some sounds that seem (at a casual glance) to defy all measurement standards, and remain audible (albeit at very low level) despite all the 'evidence' that this should not be so.
 As with all such things, experience and practical application are far more important than the absolute indication on a meter.

 Remember that if the car audio system has 80dB S/N ratio, noise referred to 100dB SPL will be at only 20dB SPL.
-One is seriously loud (and if sustained may damage your hearing after about 15 minutes), and the other is very quiet indeed.
+One is seriously loud (and if sustained will damage your hearing after around 15 minutes of exposure), and the other is very quiet indeed.
 Many older people will not be able to hear sound at that level - even if there is no external noise at all.
 Anyone who has listened to 100dB SPL for 1/2 hour or so (regardless of age) will be unable to hear 20dB SPL until at least 24 hours has passed between the two listening sessions.

 It is worth noting that the Fletcher/ Munson curves were devised in 1933, with a test group that apparently consisted of only about 12 people.
 Equipment of the day was very limiting by today's standards, but response was plotted between 25Hz and 16kHz (in 1933 even that was quite a feat!).
 The above curves are considered to be gospel throughout the industry.
 I'm not disputing that the general trends are accurate (there would hopefully have been changes if errors were found), but I am astonished that test data from so long ago has managed to stand the test of time.
 More recent tests of very low frequencies have added to our understanding, but between 25Hz and 100Hz the existing curve has been in reasonable agreement with the latest data.